Classification of E_0--Semigroups by Product Systems: Hudson-Parthasarathy dilations of spatial Markov semigroups

 We said that our results about classification of \nbd{E_0}semigroups up to stable cocycle conjugacy will allow to establish existence of the unitary cocycle of the Hudson-Parthasarathy dilation.
 As these results depend on continuity conditions, we switch immediately to sufficiently continuous Markov semigroups.
-For semigroups on unital \nbd{C^*}algebras, apart from the uniform topology, there is only the strong topology.
-A semigroup $T$ of bounded linear maps on $\cB$ is strongly continuous if $t\mapsto T_t(b)$ is continuous for all $b\in\cB$.
-We will see in a minute that, under reasonable continuity conditions, the \nbd{C^*}case automatically restricts to Markov semigroups with bounded generators.
+For semigroups on unital \nbd{C^*}algebras, apart from the uniform topology, there is only the strong topology. \footnote{ Weak continuity implies strong continuity; see Engel and Nagel \cite[Theorem I.1.6]{EnNa06}.
+Hille and Phillips \cite{HiPhi57} is still \it{the} source, in particular, for information about measurable semigroups and continuity at $0$.
+But the book \cite{EnNa06} is very concise and contains whatever we need easily detectable within the first 37 pages. } A semigroup $T$ of bounded linear maps on $\cB$ is strongly continuous if $t\mapsto T_t(b)$ is continuous for all $b\in\cB$.
+We will see in a minute that in the \nbd{C^*}case such Markov semigroups that admit a Hudson-Par\-tha\-sa\-rathy dilations have bounded generators.
 (The von Neumann case is more interesting; see Section \ref{vNHPSEC}.
-On the other hand, the von Neumann case does not have some pathologies of the \nbd{C^*}case.
+It is even simpler in a sense, as it does not have some pathologies of the \nbd{C^*}case.
 Knowing the \nbd{C^*}case will help appreciating better the von Neumann case.)
 To understand this, we investigate better the product systems of the involved dilations.